The Sumatra chicken is a rare breed with an exotic and somewhat mysterious past.

 The pigmentation doesn’t stop at just the feathers, skin, and bones, however, the chicken’s shanks are also black!

-The bottom of the Sumatra’s feet are yellow…quite a contrast in color.
+The bottom of Sumatra’s feet is yellow…quite a contrast in color.

 Today, you can also find the Sumatra in two other color varieties, Dun and Blue.

 Remember how some have referred to the Sumatra chicken as a pheasant?

 Well, it’s not just because of the mystery behind the origin of the breed; it’s also due to the fact that it looks similar to a pheasant.
 Most notably due to its upright posture.